 - Make sure your computer is free of viruses, adware, malware, spyware, worms, Trojans, and other malicious software.
 These applications may open popup windows that could end your test.

-OIT recommends the following free anti-virus applications: Avast (Mac and Windows), AVG or Microsoft Security Essentials (Windows).
+OIT recommends the following free anti-virus applications: Avast (Mac and Windows), Avira (Mac and Windows ).
 Install and keep antivirus programs up to date.

 Keep your operating system and other applications up to date for maximum security.

 Some malicious software has been known to keep the user from logging in to Blackboard.

 - Review the Blackboard Software and Hardware Recommendations .